Dorval—Lachine—LaSalle

 Dorval—Lachine—LaSalle is a federal electoral district on Montreal Island in Quebec.
 It encompasses a portion of Quebec formerly included in the electoral districts of LaSalle—Émard and Notre-Dame-de-Grâce—Lachine.

 Dorval—Lachine—LaSalle was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
 It came into effect upon the call of the 2015 Canadian federal election, which took place October 19, 2015.
 The riding was originally intended to be named Dorval—Lachine.

+Following the 2022 Canadian federal electoral redistribution, the riding lost the area east of Av.
+90e East and south of Rue Airlie to LaSalle—Émard—Verdun.

 Geography

 The district includes the municipalities of Dorval and L'Île-Dorval, the borough of Lachine and part of the borough of LaSalle in Montreal.